Coder-by-Passion-Arka/DDD-Team-4/ARKAPRAVO_DAS.md

 ## This is a README file of Arkapravo Das through which I give a overview of my Daily Work

+## Day 13 ( 26/06/2025 )

+    -- Ensuring more Role-based features inside the dashboard -- Updating Logical redundancies
+    -- Incorporated User preference storage for future reference

+## Day 12 ( 25/06/2025 )

+    -- Learning more about Chart.js to make more attrative and insightful statistical charts -- Fixing Google and GitHub authentication
+    -- Started working on the Documentation
+    -- Refined the Games pannel and added more classical games.

 ## Day 11 ( 24/06/2025 )

     -- Updating simple Aggregation pipelines for showcasing Data statistics and realtime Performance monitoring